DashikiBulbasaur/chartodo/README.md

 - [ ] regular: switchprio 'x-y' (may no longer be under consideration)
 - [ ] deadline: if possible, smarter system where if a date/time argument isn't present after a dl-a command, then it defaults to the current date/00:00. afterwards, possibly remove dl-aod and dl-aot
 - [ ] repeating: if possible, smarter system on rp-as, rp-ae commands where if a date/time argument isn't present, then it defaults to the current date/00:00. note that for both deadline and repeating, i can just default to recognizing today/zero/0/midnight keywords
-- [ ] deadline and repeating: worth it to accept time args where it's just 13, 12, 16, 14, etc.? also worth it to possible show a more convenient date format such as 2030-november-12?
 - [ ] sections within lists, e.g., (types of) homework, chores, etc.
 - [ ] if possible, a move to a more conventional cli-style with Clap
 - [ ] all: argument chaining on edit commands